HoustonDataScience/Intro-to-Image-Classification/README.md

 2. Working knowledge of Python
 3. Laptop preferably with an NVidia GPU.
 If not, don't worry about it.

-# Install Python 3 on your own BEFORE coming to class
+# Option 1: Install Python 3 on your own BEFORE coming to class
 Follow the tutorial in the [Intro to Python][2] repository in order to install the Anaconda distribution with Python 3.

 Also, install the following libraries.
 If you use the Anaconda distribution, these libraries should be easily installable with `conda`.